POD

 PHYTOGRAM™ - Applications and specifications Automatic Point and Band Dendrometers - For precise measurements of growth

-POD - In-the-field solar powered data collection computer operating over extended period of time in various environmental conditions Manual Band Dendrometers - Schematic drawing and product characteristics
+POD - In the field data collection over extended periods of time Manual Band Dendrometers - Schematic drawing and product characteristics

-Equipment Cost and Support Services - Products, Services, and typical Production and Research Packages Automatic Root Dendrometers - For measurement of diurnal cycles and growth rates of roots near the surface.
+Equipment Cost and Support Services - Products, Services, and typical packages Automatic Root Dendrometers - For measurement of diurnal cycles and growth rates of roots near the surface.

 End of Page